MSCI-245-342/goodbooks-tests/README.md

   + Name your project, etc.
   + Go into your new project and start a terminal.

-1. Frome the terminal in your new project, clone your goodbooks repo to a directory named goodbooks:
+2. From the terminal in your new project, clone your goodbooks repo to a directory named goodbooks:
   + git clone git@github.com:MSCI-245-S21/hw-goodbooks-YourGitHubUserName.git goodbooks

-1. Assuming you now have your GoodBooks app located at: /home/codio/workspace/goodbooks, do
+3. Assuming you now have your GoodBooks app located at: /home/codio/workspace/goodbooks, do
 ```
 cd /home/codio/workspace
 echo "gem 'rexml'" >> goodbooks/Gemfile